 If your shoes and socks won’t fit because of ballooning feet or ankles, consider these potential causes.
 You might especially notice the foot or ankle swelling at the end of a long day, or if you’ve been sitting for hours at your desk or gaming.

-The following list offers some idea of what could be behind the problem.
+Go through this list for some idea of what’s behind the problem.

-• FOOT INJURY — Some swelling is to be expected if you twist or sprain your ankle or break a bone in your leg or foot.
+1. Foot injury – Some swelling is to be expected if you twist or sprain your ankle or break a bone in your leg or foot.
 This will reduce naturally as you heal.
-The recommendation your physiotherapist will probably give for a sprain is rest, ice, compression, and elevation.
+The recommendation your physio will probably give for a sprain is rest, ice, compression and elevation.

-• INSECT BITES OR STINGS — If you’re allergic to insect bites, or get bitten by a swarm of mosquitoes or fleas, the area may not only become itchy but also swollen.
+2. Insect bites or stings – If you’re allergic to insect bites or get bitten by a swarm of mosquitoes or fleas, the area may be not only itchy, but also swollen.

-• INFECTION — Cellulitis is a bacterial infection that often affects the lower legs.
-It can be serious if left untreated, so if the swollen skin is red and painful, or you have symptoms such as fever or muscle aches, get to a doctor.
+5. Infection – Cellulitis is a bacterial infection that often affects the lower legs.
+It can be serious if left untreated, so if the swollen skin is red and painful or you have symptoms such as fever or muscle aches, get to a doctor.

-• DEEP VEIN THROMBOSIS — This is a commonly known side effect of sitting for long periods, for example during long flights.
+7. Deep vein thrombosis – this is a commonly known side effect of sitting for long periods, for example during long flights.
 If you have swelling or pain after a long period of inactivity, get it checked out.

-• HEART, LIVER OR KIDNEY FAILURE — When the heart can’t pump blood properly, fluid can pool in the lower legs.
+12. Heart, liver or kidney failure – When the heart can’t pump blood properly, fluid can pool in the lower legs, calling swelling.
 Likewise, failure of liver or kidney function could cause fluid retention.

-• MEDICATION — Medication, especially for chronic conditions, may cause swollen ankles.
-Examples include some medication for high blood pressure, depression and contraceptives.
+13. Medication, especially for chronic conditions, may cause swollen ankles.
+Examples may include some medications for high blood pressure, depression and contraceptives.